m0nad/awesome-privilege-escalation/README.md

 ### Potato
+ - [CertPotato](https://sensepost.com/blog/2022/certpotato-using-adcs-to-privesc-from-virtual-and-network-service-accounts-to-local-system/): Using ADCS to privesc from virtual and network service accounts to local system.
  - [Hot Potato](https://pentestlab.blog/2017/04/13/hot-potato/): Hot potato is the code name of a Windows privilege escalation technique that was discovered by Stephen Breen.
 This technique is actually a combination of two known windows issues  like NBNS spoofing and NTLM relay with the implementation of a fake WPAD proxy server which is running locally on the target host.
  - [Hot Potato](https://securityonline.info/hot-potato-windows-privilege-escalation-metasploit-powershellhot-potato-windows-privilege-escalation/): Windows 7, 8, 10, Server 2008, Server 2012 Privilege Escalation in Metasploit & PowerShell.
  - [Hot Potato – Windows Privilege Escalation](https://foxglovesecurity.com/2016/01/16/hot-potato/): Privilege Escalation on Windows 7, 8, 10, Server 2008, Server 2012 … and a new network attack.